callum-hart/immutable-styles/docs.md

 - Immutable styles have the same data structure as the DOM - a tree.
 - Styles as functions that can be mapped to JSX.
 - Compiled to CSS (version 2.1+).
+- All styles are immutable - it won't compile if overrides exist.
 - Example:

 ```jsx